 Available Options for Pursuing Compensation

 If you want to recover financial compensation for the expenses you incurred and the suffering you experienced, there are three options available.

 File a Liability Insurance Claim

 North Carolina uses the fault system to determine financial responsibility after car accidents.
-That means the person who caused it automatically becomes liable for the victim’s injuries and damages, such as medical bills, lost wages, and other losses.
-Instead of paying for everything directly, it’s typically the at-fault driver’s auto insurance company that provides a settlement for liability coverage.
+That means the person who caused it is generally liable for the victim’s injuries and damages, such as medical bills, lost wages, and other losses.

 File a UM Insurance Claim